 Budgetary authority is legally maintained at the fund level.
-Amendments to the adopted budget may occur at any time during the fiscal year, are recommended and initiated by the Budget Division via email, reviewed by the Chief Operations Officer and/or Chief Administrative Officer, approved by the Clerk & Comptroller, and processed by the Financial Services Division.
+Amendments to the adopted budget may occur at any time during the fiscal year, are recommended and initiated by the Budget Department via email, reviewed by the Chief Operations Officer and/or Chief Administrative Officer, approved by the Clerk & Comptroller, and processed by the Financial Services Department.
+Budget amendments are prompted by changing circumstances that occur after the fiscal year has begun.
+They recognize an increase or decrease in anticipated revenue, and are presented as a balanced adjustment to the both the revenue and expenditure sides of the budget.